 The principal mission of Skidmore College is the education of predominantly full-time undergraduates - a diverse population of talented students who are eager to engage actively in the learning process (Skidmore College Mission Statement).
-Fulfillment of this mission entails building an academic community based upon mutual respect and openness to ideas, one in which individuals value differences in perspective.
+Fulfillment of this mission entails building an academic community based upon upon mutual respect and openness to ideas, one in which individuals value differences in perspective.
 Fostering such a community requires the active recruitment and retention of students, faculty, and staff members of diverse backgrounds and cultural heritages.

-To read the Skidmore College Mission Statement in its entirety please visit:
+To read the Skidmore College Mission Statement in its entirety please visit the Skidmore website at: